open-build/BabbleBeaver/NEXT_STEPS.md

 ### Rotate Exposed Credentials

-From the git history cleanup, these credentials need rotation:
+If any credentials were previously exposed in git history, rotate them immediately:

 1. **Google API Key**
    - Go to Google Cloud Console → APIs & Services → Credentials
-   - Delete old key `AIzaSyA9cZ5Fo8hJMfv0e8SzPc0_sOZPGE-0U9g`
+   - Delete the exposed key
    - Create new API key
    - Update `.env` with new key

 2. **Buildly Auth Token**
    - Go to your Buildly dashboard
-   - Revoke old token `x0j4wer78D_v7xnq4LnJ...`
+   - Revoke the exposed token
    - Generate new auth token
    - Update `.env` with new token